pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 order: 5
 ---

-The move from monolith to microservice architecture has increased the volume of inter-service traffic.
-Pixie makes debugging errors between services easy by providing immediate and deep (full-body) visibility into requests, all without the need for manual instrumentation.
+The move from monolith to microservice architecture has greatly increased the volume of inter-service traffic.
+Pixie makes debugging  this communication between services easy by providing immediate and deep (full-body) visibility into requests flowing through your cluster.

 HTTP requests are featured in this tutorial, but Pixie can trace a number of different protocols including DNS, PostgreSQL, and MySQL.
 See the full list [here](/about-pixie/data-sources/#supported-protocols).

 This tutorial will demonstrate how to use Pixie to:

-- Inspect full body HTTP requests.
+- Inspect full-body HTTP requests.
+- See HTTP error rate per service.
 - See HTTP error rate per pod.
-- See HTTP error rate per service.

-Check out the [Service Health](/tutorials/pixie-101/service-health) tutorial if you're interested in troubleshooting request latency.
+If you're interested in troubleshooting HTTP latency, check out the [Service Health](/tutorials/pixie-101/service-health) tutorial.

 ## Prerequisites